 My Experience Renewing NEXUS

 The renewal process is very similar to the initial application, completed on the GOES website.
 First, there is a multi-step application online, including a complete 5-year travel history.
 After completing the application and paying the fee, the application status moves to Pending Review.
 Eventually, if approved, status moves to Conditional Approval.
-After this, an interview is scheduled.
-Keep in mind, applicants must schedule an interview within 30 days of notification, otherwise conditional approval will be revoked.
+The next step is an interview.
+Keep in mind, applicants must schedule an interview within 30 days of notification, otherwise conditional approval goes away.
 Once scheduled, adjusting the appointment time as many times as needed is fine.
 Since I applied for NEXUS, the wait time can take somewhat longer than for Global Entry.
 In my case it was several months before I received conditional approval.
 Keep this in mind for renewals, you can apply starting one year before expiration.

 I have heard of some people not requiring an interview when renewing NEXUS and/or Global Entry, but I was not that fortunate.
 One of the agents I interviewed with mentioned that is “One in a thousand”.
 I hope it is not that rare…